 In traditional on-campus or online programs, an academic adviser guides you through scheduling classes and any issues that hinder your progress.
 But you might have the opportunity to talk with your adviser only once or twice a semester.

 That’s not the case in UW Flexible Option.
-Online, competency-based education programs require you to be an independent and self-motivated student; however, help is always available in the form of an Academic Success Coach—a new, unique approach to student advising.
+Online, competency-based education programs require you to be an independent and self-motivated student; however, help is always available in the form of an Success Coach—a new, unique approach to student advising.

 Your coach is much more than an adviser, filling the roles of mentor, resource specialist, problem-solver, beacon of positivity, and all-around student advocate.
 From your very first day in the program, your coach is the point-of-contact when you need information or assistance with anything related to your academic experience.